In class activity: Reaction mechanisms and catalysis

 Step 7: Compare with experimental data.

-Experimental result: At low \ce{NO} concentration, the reaction rate decreases with increasing temperature.
+Experimental result: At low NO\ce{NO} concentration, the reaction rate decreases with increasing temperature.

 Decomposition of cumene to form benzene and propylene